Ripples in graphene: A variational approach: Acknowledgements

 \section{Acknowledgements}

-The support of the Vienna Science and Technology Fund (WWTF) through Project MA14-009 is gratefully acknowledged.
-M.F. is partly funded by the von Humboldt Foundation and U.S. is partly funded by the Austrian Science Fund (FWF) projects F\,65, P\,27052, and I\,2375.
+\UUU The support by the Vienna Science and Technology Fund (WWTF) Project MA14-009, by the Austrian Science Fund (FWF) projects F\,65 and I\,4354, and by the von Humboldt Foundation is gratefully acknowledged. \EEE